matthewgraybosch/starbreaker-xorg-themes/README.md

 attention of a Devuan developer who asked me to place them under source control so that they could more easily be packaged.

-Because I have not tested or maintained these themes since 2004, *there is no guarantee that they will work*.
-However, I've inspected each theme and personally verified that they contain no executable code, so the worst that might happen is that using one of themes might crash your X session.
+I have tested these themes under Devuan Ascii (Testing) using Openbox 3.6.1 and lxappearance 0.6.3, and can confirm that these themes remain compatible with Openbox and GTK 2.x.

 ## Installation